EZ-Robotics/EZ-Template/ez-template-docs/tutorials/practice_mode.md

 ---
 layout: default
 title: Practice Mode
-description: please stop flicking the joysticks
+description: please stop flicking joysticks
 ---

 ## What is it?